mstksg/inCode/copy/entries/advent-gol.md

 previously had a neighbor at both `z=-1` and `z=1`...but now if we only keep the positive z's, it would have `z=1` as a neighbor *twice*.

-The following interactive element lets you explore what this looks like:
+The following interactive demo lets you explore what this looks like:

 ::::: {#golSyms3DForward}
 Please enable Javascript